joladev/variadic.me/about.markdown

 ## About me

-I am a student of information systems design at Lund University, Sweden.
+I am a student of information systems design at Lund University, Sweden, where I am also employed as teaching assistant, lab assistant and mentor.
 Currently on my third and last year of studies, I work on a few projects of my own.
-I like Haskell, Clojure, Python, in that order, but I also have some experience in Java and C#.
-I work as a teaching assistant, part time lab instructor and mentor at my department.
+I have a fixation with programming languages and I've spent quite some time trying a lot of them out.
+Each one widens your understanding by showing a problem and solution from a slightly different perspective.
+Some of the ones that had the strongest impact on me are Haskell, Clojure, Python, as well as books such as [The Little Schemer][tls].

-This blog will probably just feature basic write ups of small time projects in whatever technologies I got worked up about at the moment.
-There is often a serious lack of material on the step just between learning a language and being able to build advanced applications in it, and that's the area I'll be aiming for in my posts.
+This blog will feature everything from opinionated articles on development practices to basic write ups of small time projects in whatever technologies I got worked up about at the moment.
+There is often a serious lack of material on the step just between learning a language and being able to build advanced applications in it, and that's one of the areas I'll be aiming for in my posts.
 The source code for this site is [available for reference on github][variadicgh].

 Feel free to contact me at <erik@variadic.me> or check out my profile on [Careers 2.0][careers].
 I enjoy emails.
 And cats.